 Industry experts project that the monthly betting handles in any of these four states would exceed $1 billion a month.
 These monthly betting volumes could climb as high as $4 billion a month as these markets begin to mature.

-New Jersey was the first state outside of Nevada to offer legal sports betting going back to May of 2018.
+New Jersey sportsbooks were the first state outside of Nevada to offer regulated options going back to May of 2018.
 The Garden State closed out 2020 with a December handle just shy of $1 billion.

 The main reason for the rapid pace of growth in existing states with legal online sports betting is mobile sportsbook apps.
 These apps offer fast and easy access across a state’s entire border.
 These apps can be downloaded to any handheld device with internet access.